BM 700x180x75 [8xM10]

 - They possess very high magnetic induction on the surface of the magnet,

-- Wide application in advanced technologically fields – find application in computer drives, electric motors, medical devices or other advanced devices.
+- Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus or other modern machines.

 Disadvantages of neodymium magnets: